pvcraven/networking-class/source/labs/networking_layer/networking_layer.rst

 You can do this part solo, or paired up.

-Before you begin, reset both the switch and the router.
-(Note, I don't have instructions on how to do this yet, so you'll need to wait until I do.)

-Then, to complete, go through the :ref:`routing-tutorial`.
+Make sure you 'reset' the router as part of the :ref:`routing-tutorial`.

 Have the instructor see that you:
     * Can log into one of the switches